joshming/joshming/README.md

 I've previously completed a 16-month internship at Kijiji where I worked as a backend software engineer.
 I was fortunate enough to work on many different Java microservices that were hosted on-premise and on GCP!

+Currently, I am now an Application Developer at [eRIS, a SUEZ Digital company](https://erisconnects.com/), working on a full-stack java application to help clients analyze and visualize their data in a centralized place.

 Some more work that I have done can be founded in this GitHub organization: https://github.com/orgs/Group-6-CS-4471

 # 💻 Tech Stack: